 Like fast fashion, furniture relies heavily on textiles, the production of which pollutes water resources, particularly in China where 40% of the world’s textile industry is based.
 At least 70 different toxic chemicals originate from dyeing fabrics, 30 of which cannot be removed from the water supply.

 Chemicals from these processes have led to long term health problems in the workers who handle the fabrics, as well as in people who live nearby the centers of production.
 Some of these textiles can even arrive in your home or office and still be toxic.
-Careful where you sit, huh?
+That cheap well-marketed living room furniture might not feel so appealing anymore knowing your coffee table could be toxic.

 It’s not all doom and gloom.
-Furnishing your home should be a joyous process, but it can also be a purposeful one.* Go for quality, take your time and make informed decisions about what you bring into your home — after all, it’s gonna be with you for a while.
+Furnishing your home and diving into interior design should be a joyous process, but it can also be a purposeful one.* Go for quality, take your time and make informed decisions about which furniture company you trust and what home decor you bring into your home — after all, it’s (hopefully) gonna be with you for a while.

 * At Whom, we’re all about it — if you haven’t heard already, sustainability and manufacturing close to home at our factory are proud parts of our purpose.
 Did we mention we reupholster?
 We believe in giving you options you can feel good about.